jbcoe/value_types/DRAFT.md

 * _Preconditions_: `other` is not valueless.

-* _Effects_: If `*this` is not valueless, destroys the owned object with the specified allocator.
+* _Effects_: If `*this` is not valueless, destroys the owned object.
 Then, constructs an owned object using the (possibly derived-type) copy constructor of the object owned by `other` using the specified allocator.

 * _Postconditions_: `*this` is not valueless.